Japan marks decade since 2011 quake, tsunami and nuclear disaster - RFI

 For many, the anniversary will be a moment for private reflection on a tragedy that continues to reverberate, with tens of thousands of people who evacuated fearing radiation still displaced and around two percent of Fukushima still off-limits.

-Reverend Akira Sato, who ministered at several churches that remain in no-go areas around the Fukushima plant, plans to visit one of the abandoned churches and reflect.

-"Together with my wife, I will silently think back over the days of the disaster and offer a prayer," he told AFP earlier this month.
+"Together with my wife, I will silently think back over the days of the disaster and offer a prayer."

 © 2021 AFP